Jebel Al Wakrah

+Etymology

 According to the Ministry of Municipality and Environment, the city of Al Wakrah derived its name from a hill that was a popular nesting spot for birds (bird's nest transliterates to "wakar" in Arabic), most likely referring to Jebel Al Wakrah.

+History

+In 1868, the Battle of Jebel Wakrah – the final military engagement of the Qatari–Bahraini War – took place here after Bahraini forces pursued the Qatari forces fleeing from their defeat in the Battle of Al Damsah.
+The Qataris defeated the Bahrainis in the ensuing battle after capturing two of their commanders, prompting the start of peace negotiations.

 Archaeological artifacts were uncovered at the jebel by the Danish archaeological expedition during the 1950s and 1960s and by the British Mission led by Beatrice de Cardi in 1973.